IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 ### CLASS FORMAT

-The class will consist of lectures, screenings, show & tells, demos, and critiques.
+Class will be comprised of lectures, screenings, show & tells, demos, and critiques.
+We will also have a guest speaker or field trip (Date to be determined).

 Critiques are the best way to articulate your ideas to others and get immediate feedback.
 During the crit, the professor and your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
 Take notes when your work is being critiqued and do not edit the responses, whether you agree with them or not.
 Review your crit notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.

+Rules of the Critique:
+* Be Present and Engaged
+* Give Feedback to your classmates
+* Do NOT take feedback personally.

 ### TECHNOLOGY

 This class is about motion graphics and visual concepts first and foremost & technology second.
 Through lectures, video tutorials, & demos, we will cover many important technical issues, but—as in the professional world—the burden of technology will always lie squarely on the designer’s shoulders.
 Community tech sharing is highly advised as well.
+In this syllabus, I have listed several helpful resources to help you get up to speed with technology.
 Use your resources!

+Laptop computers and other mobile devices are invaluable tools for artists, designers, and students when used responsibly.
+However, this technology can also be incredibly distracting, especially in the classroom.
+When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, doing VFS homework, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, etc. Also, during class screenings, your laptops should not be used.

+### COMMUNICATING WITH THE PROFESSOR OUTSIDE OF CLASS

+* Direct message on Slack about logistics (when, where, how many?)
+ONLY
+* Talk to me in person directly after class or set up an appointment about issues and problems.
+DO NOT direct message long conversations.
+(If your direct message turns into paragraphs that means you should be talking to me in person not direct messaging me.)

 ### STUDENT RESPONSIBILITIES